What questions should I ask my personal injury doctor?

 Everyone should want to know what the long-term effects of their injury are.

 When you get hurt in a car accident or any personal injury accident, your pain is real.

 Not only do you need to know how long the pain could last so it can aid in your recovery, but you need to be compensated for it as well.

 Physical injuries hurt, and they could hurt for a long time.

-Your doctor will be able to give you a good idea of what to expect if you ask him.
+You will get a good idea of what to expect with your injury if you ask your doctor.